-(2A) The duty under this section to retain documents and records may be discharged by the keeping, or preservation of the information
+(2A) The duty under this section to retain documents and records may be discharged by the keeping, or preservation of the information contained therein, in accordance with section 87.

 (2B) Subsection (2A) does not affect any obligation relating to the retention of any document or record under such treaty, memorandum of understanding or other agreement between Singapore and the government of a country or territory outside Singapore, as may be prescribed.